 SOURCE CODE

 At latest upon issuance of the Post-Warranty Control Certificate, the Contractor shall deliver to the Customer or deliver to the deposit at attorney-at-law or notary public with registered office in the Czech Republic agreed upon by the Parties (in such case costs of the custody shall be borne by the Contractor in full) in a sealed envelope a data carrier containing Source Code to the critical parts of the software used in the Equipment according to the specifications provided by the Contractor in Annex 6 (Specification of critical software).
 Together with the Source Code, the data carrier shall contain the preparatory and conceptual materials and any other related materials (including complete and comprehensible specifications, reference manuals, working documents, comments, analyses, test reports, etc.) in editable electronic form.
 Upon handover of the envelope, the Parties shall execute a handover protocol signed by their authorized representatives.
-The Contractor shall regularly, upon each case of significant change to the software (including its potential actualizations), provide the Customer or the respective attorney-at-law/notary public with an updated version of the Source Code in a format described in this Clause 45 including all historical versions thereof (in case of doubts regarding the significance of the change/update, the Customer shall have the right to decide whether or not updated version of the Source Code is to be provided by the Contractor); The handover procedure described hereunder shall apply to updates as well.
+The Contractor shall regularly, upon each case of significant change to the software (including its potential actualizations), provide the Customer or the respective attorney-at-law/notary public with an updated version of the Source Code in a format described in this Clause 45 (Source Code), including all historical versions thereof (in case of doubts regarding the significance of the change/update, the Customer shall have the right to decide whether or not updated version of the Source Code is to be provided by the Contractor); The handover procedure described hereunder shall apply to updates as well.
 Upon handover of the Source Code on the respective data carrier pursuant hereunder, the Contractor shall demonstrate its completeness and functionality to the Customer.

 The Source Code shall be executable in the IT environment in which the software of the Equipment is to be operated and guaranteeing the possibility of verifying that it is complete and in the correct version, i.e. allowing compilation, installation, execution and verification of functionality, including detailed documentation of the Source Code of such part of the software of the Equipment, on the basis of which a normal skilled worker qualified for the position of programmer or software architect will be able to understand and intervene in all the functions and internal links of the software.